Jamie-Lee Surha

 Jamie-Lee Surha (born 29 April 2005) is field hockey player from Australia, who plays as a forward.

 Personal life

 Jamie-Lee Surha was born and raised in Mackay, Queensland.
-She has been named as one of Queenslands top junior hockey players to watch.
+She has been named as one of Queensland's top junior hockey players to watch.

 She is a former student of the Mackay North State High School.

 Career

 Domestic

 In domestic competitions hosted by Hockey Australia, Surha represents her home state of Queensland.
 In 2024, she made her debut for the Brisbane Blaze in the Australia's premier domestic field hockey competition, the Liberty Hockey One League.

 Under–21

 Following an outstanding performance at the 2025 Australian U–21 Championships, Surha received her first inclusion in the Australian U–21 squad, the Jillaroos.

 Hockeyroos

 In 2025, Surha received call-ups to the Australian Development Squad and the Hockeyroos for a practice match series against India in Perth.
 Following the series, she received her first official call-up to the national team.
 She will make her senior internal debut during the European Leg of the 2024–25 FIH Pro League.